Who We Are

 Freny Cooper has spent over 25 years in high tech, specializing in marketing communications, marketing operations, strategy and business planning.
 Over her consulting career she has worked with large clients such as Apple and Cisco as well as numerous start-ups, both in Silicon Valley and Santa Cruz County.

 In recent years she has focused on a variety of community initiatives by working with local nonprofits.
 She has

 served on the board of Community Foundation Santa Cruz County since 2013, and has also served on several

 other boards focused on education and ocean conservation.

 She has been a Santa Cruz resident since 1999, is a graduate of the Middlebury Institute of International

 Studies, and also holds an MBA from the University of Southern California.

-Alexia Garcia, Community Engagement Assistant
+Alexia Garcia, Community Engagement Associate

 A proud Salinas native, Alexia feels a strong connection to the Monterey Bay Region and the people who live here.
 Having graduated from Hartnell College, she is currently working toward completing her Bachelor of Arts in Politics at UC Santa Cruz.

 While at Hartnell College, she served as Vice President of the Sociology Club where she worked with local leaders to increase student advocacy and previously served on the Monterey County Civil Rights Commission.
 Today she remains deeply invested in her community and in her free time can be found enjoying the outdoors with her four rescue dogs.